onerobotics/KUnit/README.md

-routines, I've found that it's best to simply create a new routine that returns a BOOLEAN result for each test since there's typically some setup, teardown, etc. For these contrived examples you could have simply used the KUNIT assertion as the second argument to `kunit_test`:
+routines, I've found that it's best to simply create a new routine that returns a BOOLEAN result for each test since there's typically some setup, teardown, etc. For these contrived examples you could have simply used the KUnit assertion as the second argument to `kunit_test`:

     kunit_test('1+1=2', kunit_eq_int(2, add_int(1,1)))